-S&P Global Ratings, a business unit of Standard & Poor's Financial Services LLC ("S&P"), and Moody's Investors Service, Inc. ("Moody's") are expected to assign ratings of "AA" (stable outlook) and "A2" (stable outlook), respectively, to the Bonds, as a result of a municipal bond insurance policy to be issued by Assured Guaranty Municipal Corp. ("AGM" or the "Insurer") at the time of delivery of the Bonds.
+S&P Global Ratings, a business unit of Standard & Poor's Financial Services LLC ("S&P") assigned the insured rating of "AA" (stable outlook) and Moody's Investors Service, Inc. ("Moody's") is expected to assign a rating of "A1" (stable outlook), respectively, to the Bonds as a result of a municipal bond insurance policy to be issued by Assured Guaranty Municipal Corp ("AGM" or the "Insurer") at the time of delivery of the Bonds.
 Additionally, Moody's has assigned an underlying rating of "Baa3" to the Bonds.

 An explanation of the significance of a rating may be obtained from the company furnishing the rating.
 The rating reflects only the respective view of such company, and the District makes no representation as to the appropriateness of the rating.
-There is no assurance that such rating will continue for any given period of time or that it will not be revised downward or withdrawn entirely by such rating company, if, in the judgement of such company, circumstances so warrant.
+There is no assurance that such rating will continue for any given period of time or that it will not be revised downward or withdrawn entirely by such rating company, if, in the judgment of such company, circumstances warrant.
 Any such downward revision or withdrawal of such rating may have an adverse effect on the market price of the Bonds.